Tenant Screening: Everything You Need to Know

 What You Need To Know When Screening Your Tenants

-Finding the right tenants and avoiding the bad ones is critical for any landlord that wants to maintain their sanity while growing their rental business.
+Finding the right tenants and avoiding the bad ones is critical for any landlord who wants to maintain their sanity while growing their rental business.
 Online tenant screening is therefore an indispensable tool.

-Just think about it, almost every nightmare rental scenario relates to the quality and maturity of your tenants: late payments, trashed properties, pet problems, evictions, etc. The cost of a bad tenant – of not screening – adds up.
-But all of these challenges can be mitigated or entirely avoided if you have the right renter.
+Just think about it: Almost every nightmare rental scenario – late payments, trashed properties, pet problems, evictions – relates to the quality and maturity of your tenants.
+The cost of skipping tenant screening adds up.
+But all these challenges can be mitigated or entirely avoided if you have the right tenant.

-Finding the right renter, however, can feel like a challenge.
+Finding the right tenant, however, can feel like a challenge.
 When it comes to tenant screening services, there are a lot of different types of reports and levels of detail you can request.
 Understanding what each report contains and the meaning of the data will give you the ability to take full advantage of your screening process.
-In this article, we’ll cover credit, criminal, and eviction reports.
+In this article, we cover the main aspects of how to screen tenants, including credit, criminal, and eviction reports.
 We’ll also provide tips for more effective passive screening, better rental application questions, and steps to avoid Fair Housing discrimination.

 Advantages of Tenant Screening

-The full cost of evicting a tenant – including legal fees, lost rental income, etc. – can be anywhere from $3500 to $10,000 – a steep price to pay for winding up with the wrong renter.
+The full cost of evicting a tenant – including legal fees, lost rental income, etc. – can be anywhere from $3500 to $10,000, which is a steep price to pay for winding up with the wrong renter.
 Requiring a credit report and criminal history is your best ally in the battle against bad tenants.
 But avoiding expensive evictions isn’t the only advantage an effective tenant screening process offers.